Multiple diverse virtual voice persona avatars with coral accents connected by flowing lines into a central AI processing element

 An example: Meet Sarah

-Here’s what a virtual voice actually looks like:
+Here’s what an audience perspective actually looks like:

 Sarah Chen, 28 Product Manager at a Series B startup in Singapore